-English lavenders are the hardiest of all lavenders species as they can tolerate snow during winter, drought in the summer, resist deer and rabbit predation and live for many years with the right care.
+English lavenders are the hardiest of all lavender species as they can tolerate snow during winter, and drought in the summer, resist deer and rabbit predation, and live for many years with the right care.
 Hidcote superior is the most cold hardy lavender surviving temperatures as low as -30 °C (-20 °F).

-English lavender are the only lavender that can reliably live for several years in temperate climates that see frequent winter frosts and can grow successfully up to USDA zone 5.
+English lavender is the only lavender that can reliably live for several years in temperate climates that see frequent winter frosts and can grow successfully up to USDA zone 5.

 Why English Lavenders are the Hardiest